 Whatever you may be going through right now is merely a piece of your life.
 Imagine a jigsaw puzzle.
 Sometimes we can’t immediately see how the pieces fit together.
 We turn the same piece over and around, trying it in different places until finally, it comes together.
 Life is no different.
 Sometimes it seems that everything is going wrong, nothing is falling into place, and you just plain don’t fit.
 Then one day, you look back and see the beautiful image those pieces made when put together in just the right way at just the right time.
 That’s Providence.
 That’s God.

 What can you do in the midst of the difficulty?
 Well, the best way to start a puzzle is to find all the edge pieces.
 In our lives, we need boundaries.
 Healthy boundaries for what we will and won’t allow in our relationships, help us build a better picture with the many seemingly broken pieces.
-Whatever you may be facing in this moment is temporary.
+Whatever you may be facing at this moment is temporary.
 You can always make a choice to create a better outcome.
 It isn’t likely to be easy, but it is possible.
 You may have to make big changes to implement healthy boundaries: leaving an unhealthy relationship or a negative work situation or moving away from your current home.
 You may have to give up your current lifestyle and rebuild.
 When that happens, the pieces may not fit the first place you try.
 You may even have to take several pieces apart to fit everything back together.

-Everyone puzzle is different.
-We each have a story to tell, a unique tapestry representing out journey.
+Everyone’s puzzle is different.
+We each have a story to tell, a unique tapestry representing our journey.
 Celebrate when the pieces fit together.
 Share your successes with those who will cheer you onward!
 Whatever you face, someone is watching.
 How you act and react will have a ripple effect on those around you?
 Will you inspire or discourage?
 What kind of waves will you make?